 In 2011, 19 different nations hosted professional events with several more staging competitions and events at a national and regional level.

 Click here for the National Association/Beach Tennis Body contacts list.

 I am a beach tennis fan and I would love to visit professional tournaments...

 If you wish to visit an event, take a look at the BTT Calendar to find a tournement near you and then refer to the relevant factsheet for more details on times and location.
 You can also find information regarding travel and accommodation on the factsheet as well as the contact details for the Tournament Director should you require additional information.

 Beach Tennis tournaments are very fun and lively events usually featuring a DJ and MC entertaining the crowd between points.
 It's certainly a fun day out for the whole family, but if you still need convincing you can see an example of what to expect through our video On The Tour.

 I am ready to compete.
 Can I start playing in tournaments?

 To start with we recommend you try to play in tournaments organised locally or in your own country.
 Once you are more confident in your own ability you can consider entering ITF Beach Tennis Tour tournaments, which are open to all male and female players over the age of 14.

-Before entering, you should familiarise yourself with the Rules of the Beach Tennis Tour.
+Before entering, you should familiarise yourself with the Rules of the Beach Tennis Tour, a link can be found at the top of this page.
 Remember that it is your responsibility to know the Rules!

 Please have a look at the calendar and once you have selected which tournament(s) to enter, submit the entry form before the entry deadline.
-Entry forms and factsheets are available on our website.
+Entry forms and factsheets are available on the calendar page.